zhiweigu2000/Job-finding/Machine Learning.md

 2. Advantages

-- SVM is more effective in high dimensional spaces.
+- SVM is more effective in high dimensional spaces

-- SVM is relatively memory efficient.
+- SVM is relatively memory efficient

-- SVM’s are very good when we have no idea on the data.
+- SVM’s are very good when we have no idea on the data

-- Works well with even unstructured and semi structured data like text, Images and trees.
+- Works well with even unstructured and semi structured data like text, images and trees

 - The kernel trick is real strength of SVM.
-With an appropriate kernel function, we can solve any complex problem.
+With an appropriate kernel function, we can solve any complex problem

-- SVM models have generalization in practice, the risk of over-fitting is less in SVM.
+- SVM models have generalization in practice, the risk of over-fitting is less in SVM

 3. Disadvantages

-- More training time is required for larger dataset
+- More training time is required for larger dataset, do not work well for large dataset

 - It is difficult to choose a good kernel function

-- The SVM hyper parameters are Cost -C and gamma.
-It is not that easy to fine-tune these hyper-parameters.
-It is hard to visualize their impact
+- The SVM hyper parameters are cost and gamma.
+It is not that easy to fine-tune these hyper-parameters

+- It is hard to interprete

 4. Whether Feature Scaling is required?